...

 South Korea X5 Multi-Resort Season Pass

-High 1 Resort caters to all skill levels, with a well-balanced mix of terrain for beginners, intermediates, and experts.
+High 1 Resort has terrain for all skill levels, offering a balanced mix of runs for beginners, intermediates, and experts.

-As an expert skier (cough, cough, humble brag), High 1 is one of my favorite resorts in Korea due to due to its expansive terrain and variety.
+As an advanced skier (humble brag), High 1 is one of my top picks in Korea for its expansive terrain and variety.

-Unlike some resorts in Korea where advanced and intermediate skiers are confined to one part of the mountain, High 1 offers a wide range of runs and diverse terrain, allowing you to explore the entire mountain.
+Unlike some Korean resorts, where advanced and intermediate skiers are limited to specific areas, High 1 offers a diverse range of runs across the entire mountain.

-In the following section, I will mainly refer to chairlift names rather than ski run names, as High 1 rather confusingly labels the runs with letters and numbers (see trail map) rather than trail names.
+In the following sections, I’ll mainly refer to chairlift names instead of ski run names, as High 1 uses letters and numbers for trails (check the trail map), which can be confusing.

 • Beginner: 5.4 km (26%)